neoforge-dev/mcp-browser/memory-bank/progress.md

 ## Current Status

-The MCP Browser project is now at version 0.2.0 with all planned frontend analysis APIs complete.
+The MCP Browser project is now at version 0.3.0 with all planned frontend analysis APIs and MCP Protocol Extensions complete.
 The project now provides comprehensive tools for AI-assisted web testing and analysis.

 | Feature | Status | Description |
 |---------|--------|-------------|